Where did Michael Hartnett get the idea for the title of A Farewell to English?

 In this, his last poem in English pro tem and his first poem in Irish, the poet very dramatically tells us the story of a recent widow (the Irish version says that she has been married only a year) who leaves her home in the dead of night and goes to live in secret with another man in his West Limerick cottage and bears him a child out of wedlock much to the disapproval of the locals and the Church.

-The poem is not set in any recognisable historic timeframe but maybe there were echoes of some such local ‘scandalous’ incident in the ether when the poet made his return to West Limerick in and around 1975.
-However, the poem stands on its own and there doesn’t need to have been any particular incident which inspired the poet to take on this subject matter.
-Hartnett’s prose writing and poetry show him to be a very insightful social commentator and it is not hard to find echoes of Kavanagh’s The Great Hunger in this poem.
-Here, however, the main subject is a formidable woman which further helps to give the lie to the accepted stereotypes of the day.
-Readers familiar with Irish poetry will also be aware that in the old Aisling poems Ireland was often depicted as a woman: sometimes young and beautiful, sometimes old and haggard.
+The poem is not set in any recognisable historic timeframe, but maybe there were echoes of some such local ‘scandalous’ incident in the ether when the poet made his return to West Limerick in and around 1975.
+However, the poem stands on its own, and there doesn’t need to have been any particular incident which inspired the poet to take on this subject matter.
+Hartnett’s prose writing and poetry show him to be a very insightful social commentator, and it is not hard to find echoes of Kavanagh’s The Great Hunger in this poem.
+Here, however, the main subject is a formidable woman, which further helps to give the lie to the accepted stereotypes of the day.
+Readers familiar with Irish poetry will also be aware that in the old Aisling poems, Ireland was often depicted as a woman: sometimes young and beautiful, sometimes old and haggard.
 In effect, Ita Cagney can be read as a modern Bean Dubh an Ghleanna, Gráinne Mhaol, Roisín Dubh or Caithleen Ní Houlihan – a symbolic representation of Ireland.
-Hartnett concisely captures a portrait of the society to which he had returned in the 1970s but crucially chooses to depict Ita’s inner life and not merely as a cypher without agency, whilst also refusing to idealise rural Ireland by showing the repressive and oppressive views which pertained at that time, especially towards women.
+Hartnett concisely captures a portrait of the society to which he had returned in the 1970s, but crucially chooses to depict Ita’s inner life and not merely as a cypher without agency, whilst also refusing to idealise rural Ireland by showing the repressive and oppressive views which pertained at that time, especially towards women.

 The Retreat of Ita Cagney is a more focused portrayal of small-farm Ireland than the broader panorama offered by Patrick Kavanagh’s The Great Hunger.
 That said, they are very similar and both Ita Cagney and Maguire have to cope with the two conflicting forces of spirituality and sexual mores in the world of their time.
 Maguire’s idea of sex is deformed, largely due to Church teaching and a repressive society in the Ireland of the 1930s and 40s.
 In contrast, Ita Cagney’s sexuality liberates her and The Retreat of Ita Cagney is a more recent reminder to all and a typical Hartnett barbed rebuff to De Valera’s notorious St. Patrick’s Day broadcast of 1943 in which he fantasised about a rural Ireland ‘joyous with sounds of industry, the romping of sturdy children, the contests of athletic youths, the laughter of comely maidens; whose firesides would be the forums of the wisdom of serene old age’ (Moynihan 466-9).
 Whereas Maguire is beaten down and is forced to live within the strictures imposed by the Catholic Church and the 1937 Constitution, in a sense, Ita Cagney benefits from the work of such women as Nell McCafferty, Mary Kenny, and others in bringing about significant change in how young couples lived their married lives as a result of the McGee v.
 Attorney General Case.
 This landmark case was heard in the Supreme Court in 1973 (two years before the publication of this poem) and established the right to privacy in marital affairs, giving women the right to avail of contraception, thereby giving them control over their own bodies.

 Another factor which may be relevant here also was that while Kavanagh was a bachelor (and almost certainly a virgin) when he wrote The Great Hunger, Michael Hartnett was happily married (at the time) and living with his wife Rosemary and their two young children, Niall and Lara, ‘in exile out foreign in Glantine’.
-Patrick Kavanagh wrote about the destitution and despair of Irish country life of the 40s and 50s and though Michael Hartnett knew that world also from his childhood (for example in A Small Farm) he depicts a changing Ireland in The Retreat of Ita Cagney, an Ireland where women play a more central role.
+Patrick Kavanagh wrote about the destitution and despair of Irish country life of the 40s and 50s, and though Michael Hartnett knew that world also from his childhood (for example, in A Small Farm), he depicts a changing Ireland in The Retreat of Ita Cagney, an Ireland where women play a more central role.

 Section 1

 The poem opens in a very dramatic style.
 We are present at an old-style Irish wake – a scene very common in Hartnett’s poetry (Collected Poems 103).
 The narrator informs us that ‘their barbarism did not assuage the grief’.
 These ‘barbarians’ paradoxically are dressed in ‘polished boots’ and ‘Sunday clothes’ and accompanied by the ‘drone of hoarse melodeons’ – all typical features of a traditional Irish wake.
-It is night-time and it is raining.
+It is nighttime, and it is raining.
 The poet uses rich similes to describe the atmosphere; ‘snuff lashed the nose like nettles’ and the local keeners fulfilled their ‘toothless praising of the dead / spun on like unoiled bellows’.
 Now we are introduced to Ita Cagney, the dead man’s widow.
 Her name is a Saint’s name; Ita or Íde is synonymous with West Limerick, particularly West Limerick’s ancient past.
-Her grief on the death of her husband has taken her by surprise and she gives a hint as to their relationship when she says ‘the women who had washed his corpse / were now more intimate with him / than she had ever been.’
-This may suggest a great disparity in ages between them although the Irish version gives a slightly different perspective on her grief when it reveals that they had only been married a year: ‘a bhean chéile, le bliain anois’ (his wife, now for only a year).
+Her grief at the death of her husband has taken her by surprise, and she gives a hint as to their relationship when she says, ‘the women who had washed his corpse / were now more intimate with him / than she had ever been.’
+This may suggest a great disparity in ages between them, although the Irish version gives a slightly different perspective on her grief when it reveals that they had only been married a year: ‘a bhean chéile, le bliain anois’ (his wife, now for only a year).
 Now, on a whim, she leaves the raucous wake and beats her hasty retreat.
 This is emphasised by the metaphor, ‘the road became a dim knife’.
-She has not planned this move but ‘instinct neighed around her / like a pulling horse’.
+She has not planned this move, but ‘instinct neighed around her / like a pulling horse’.

 Section 2

 He then describes her brow, her eyebrows, her eyes, ‘her long nose’, ‘her rose-edged nostrils’, her upper lip, her chin and jawline and finally her throat.
 The reason for this detail is to give us a sense of the formidable woman at the centre of this poem.
 She is described as having an almost aristocratic beauty.
-Having described her head in exact detail the final singular line comes as an anti-climax: ‘The rest was shapeless, in black woollen dress’.
-The over-riding sense, however, is of a woman in black as befits a woman in mourning but a woman nonetheless with a kind of Patrician beauty, a sense of being noble in her bearing beyond her class: ‘Her long nose was almost bone / making her face too severe’.
-Ironically, from my own limited meetings with Michael Hartnett, he too had this aura of nobility and even some extant photographs of the poet show that he wore his hair like a Senator of Rome – in my eyes, at least, it is imaginable that he too saw himself as a Patrician character!
+Having described her head in exact detail, the final singular line comes as an anti-climax: ‘The rest was shapeless, in black woollen dress’.
+The overriding sense, however, is of a woman in black as befits a woman in mourning, but a woman nonetheless with a kind of Patrician beauty, a sense of being noble in her bearing beyond her class: ‘Her long nose was almost bone / making her face too severe’.
+Ironically, from my own limited meetings with Michael Hartnett, he too had this aura of nobility, and even some extant photographs of the poet show that he wore his hair like a Senator of Rome – in my eyes, at least, it is imaginable that he too saw himself as a Patrician character!

 I would point out also that there is a difference between the way Hartnett describes Ita Cagney and the way he introduces us to the raven-haired barmaid in the first section of Farewell to English.
 The barmaid, Mary Donavan, worked behind the bar in Windle’s pub in Glensharrold, a few miles outside Newcastle West.
 She is described with exaggerated classical phrases such as ‘mánla, séimh, dubhfholtach, álainn, caoin’.
 Gabriel Fitzmaurice tells us that ‘here we have the poet Michael Hartnett, possessing his locality, his muse, and his lost language’ (Limerick Leader, 1999).
 Here in this poem, however, Hartnett does not indulge in this kind of hyperbole in his description of Ita Cagney.
-She is not idealised or clichéd and Michael Hartnett is at pains to describe her as a real person and this realism makes the symbolism more rich and complex.
+She is not idealised or clichéd, and Michael Hartnett is at pains to describe her as a real person, and this realism makes the symbolism richer and more complex.
 Deep unhappiness and sadness have furrowed her brow: ‘One deep line, cut by silent days of hate’.
-Her first marriage was obviously not a happy one and there is even a hint that it was an arranged marriage as was the custom in the past: her ‘eyes / that had looked on bespoke love / seeing only to despise’.
+Her first marriage was obviously not a happy one, and there is even a hint that it was an arranged marriage as was the custom in the past: her ‘eyes / that had looked on bespoke love / seeing only to despise’.

 Section 3

-In this section of the poem, Ita has reached her destination – by accident or design we do not know.
-She has turned her back on a society that doesn’t value her and in a sense, the poem is about breaking with convention – as the poet himself has also recently done.
-Ita Cagney has rejected the old world of snuff and melodeons and observance of religious rituals and she is about to embrace a more sensual world.
+In this section of the poem, Ita has reached her destination – by accident or design, we do not know.
+She has turned her back on a society that doesn’t value her, and in a sense, the poem is about breaking with convention – as the poet himself has also recently done.
+Ita Cagney has rejected the old world of snuff and melodeons and observance of religious rituals, and she is about to embrace a more sensual world.
 The half-door of this isolated cottage is opened by a man ‘halving darkness bronze’.
 The ‘bronze’ light of the gaslight gives way to ‘gold the hairs along his nose’.
-He is wearing classic labourer’s garb, a blue-striped shirt without a collar with a stud at the neck which ‘briefly pierced a thorn of light’.
+He is wearing classic labourer’s garb, a blue-striped shirt without a collar with a stud at the neck, which ‘briefly pierced a thorn of light’.
 This chink of light in the dark night echoes Patrick Kavanagh’s ‘Advent’ where he says ‘through a chink too wide there comes in no wonder’.
 Whereas Kavanagh, in his poetry, comes across as the quintessential 1950s Catholic, Michael Hartnett, in contrast, sees the ‘chink’ or open doorway as a new beginning in Ita Cagney’s life and not something to abstain from.

 The poet uses juxtaposition here also to sharply contrast the male-dominated kitchen with its ‘odours of lost gristle / and grease along the wall’ and the arrival of a female whose ‘headscarf laughed a challenge’.
 The man closes the door on the world and both begin a relationship which will last ‘for many years’.
 Again, here we are reminded of the parallels that exist between Ita and the poet who had only recently turned his back on the Dublin literary scene and a burgeoning poetic reputation and had moved with his young family to rural West Limerick to follow his own ‘exquisite dream’ (Walsh 100).